Save the date to join us in Bangor, Maine!

 STREAM Kids: Bring your family and friends to a great outdoor environmental education day where we’ll have time to explore the creatures and critters in the stream, learn a lesson or two about healthy streams and watersheds, and more.
 Ideal for ages 6-16.

 Maine Council Fundraising Banquet: Close out the week of events and activities with a bang!
-Join us as we gather one final time to enjoy each other’s company and support the incredible work of our Arkansas volunteers!
+Join us as we gather one final time to enjoy each other’s company and support the incredible work of our Maine volunteers!